 - Heater Matrix – Matrix is the housing that contains all the components of the HVAC system.
 It’s a large bulky unit that takes up much of the space behind the dashboard.

 - Heater core – Resembles a small radiator located behind the dashboard.
 Hot engine coolant is routed through it.

 - Fan – Located behind the dashboard and employed to blow air over the heater core where the air is warmed before entering the cabin.

 - Temperature sensors – Sensors feed live readings to the control module.

-- Control module – The module receives inputs from stepper motors and temp sensors and out puts commands to the stepper motors, fan, heater valve, a/c system.
+- Control module – The module receives inputs from stepper motors and temp sensors and outputs commands to the stepper motors, fan, heater valve, and a/c system.

-Your blend door positions are tracked by the heater control module, it needs this information to direct air as per the operators requests.
-As you know when the blend door positions are lost the controller malfunctions.
+The heater control module tracks your blend door positions; it needs this information to direct the air as per the operator’s requests.
+As you know, when the blend door positions are lost, the controller malfunctions.

 Common reasons blend door locations are lost include: